All our books

 Dr Roz Savage MBE

 The Ocean in a Drop follows the quest of Roz Savage, a frustrated environmentalist and ocean adventurer, to find out why her own endeavours and the environmental movement more generally have failed to achieve change of the necessary scope, scale and speed.
-Her journey takes her from the environment through economics and politics into patriarchy and a global culture of domination – the domination of rich over poor, strong over weak, humanity over nature.
-She examines the tragic psychological flaws in the way we think ...
+Her journey takes her from the environment through economics and politics into patriarchy and a global culture of domination.
+She examines the tragic psychological flaws in the way we think and the apparent inevitability of civilisational collapse, and deduces that our best hope is to transcend the current trap of runaway materialism.

 More